1monalisa1/01-FinTech-Case-Study/README.md

 	* Large companies such as Apple and Google have added payment processing features for their customers.
 	* PayPal and Venmo continue to also expand within the consumer payment processing and credit space.
 	* Large banks such as JPMorgan Chase's Paymentech have begun enhancing their merchant services software and customer facing applications by leveraging new developments within the FinTech community.
-	* Klarna intends to continue expanding their marketshare by providing an exceptionally *‘smoooth’* customer experience around the checkout and return processes on their app.
+	* Klarna intends to continue expanding their market share by providing an exceptionally *‘smoooth’* customer experience around the checkout and return processes on their app.

 * *Main Competitors*
 	* PayPal Credit:  Klarna’s new focus on ‘buy now, pay later' is in direct competition with PayPal ’s financing business, PayPal Credit (Forbes).
 PayPal also has a large share of the market from its tenure in the payment processing space.